luismiguelcasadodiaz/Datanauts_ML/README.md

  ### proton files 1994..2016
  - [MIT Space Plasma Group](https://web.mit.edu/space/www/wind/wind_data.html)
  - ftp://space.mit.edu/pub/plasma/wind/kp_files/
-   This data set has about 9000 Files (one per day each Missio day.
-Each file has 360 records of 15 fields each.
+   This data set has about 9857 Files (one per day each Mission day).
+Each file has 360 records of 15 fields each. it is 1.3 GB.
 #### Fields

   - year